Chart Color Schemes

 AreaSearch assessment of residential development activity positions Chirnside Park among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Chirnside Park shows around 104 dwellings receiving development approval annually.
-Over the past five financial years, from FY-21 to FY-25, approximately 524 homes were approved, with a further six approved so far in FY-26.
-On average, about two people moved to the area for each dwelling built over these five years.
-However, this has moderated to 1.1 people per dwelling over the past two financial years.
+AreaSearch analysis of ABS building approval numbers indicates Chirnside Park has had around 104 dwellings receiving development approval annually.
+Over the past five financial years, from FY-21 to FY-25, approximately 524 homes were approved, with a further 8 approved in FY-26 so far.
+On average, about 2 people have moved to the area for each dwelling built over these five years, suggesting balanced supply and demand conditions.
+However, this has moderated to 1.1 people per dwelling over the past two financial years, indicating an improving supply-demand balance.

 Frequently Asked Questions - Development